hebaalazzeh/TimeEase/README.md

 # TimeEase: Your AI-Driven Time Management Assistant

 Welcome to **TimeEase**, a project designed to revolutionize time management for students!
-Built during the **ColorStacks Hackathon** by **Team Code Queens**, this app leverages AI to help users manage their schedules, prioritize tasks, and achieve balance across academics, hobbies, and personal well-being.
+Built during the **ColorStacks Winter Hackathon** by **Code Queens (Team Name)**, this app leverages AI to help users manage their schedules, prioritize tasks, and achieve balance across academics, hobbies, and personal well-being.

 ---